apollographql/apollo-tooling/packages/apollo/README.md

   --passthroughCustomScalars                 Use your own types for custom scalars

-  --queries=queries                          Glob of files to watch for recompilation
+  --queries=queries                          Deprecated in favor of the includes flag

   --tagName=tagName                          [default: gql] Name of the template literal tag used to identify template
                                              literals containing GraphQL queries in Javascript/Typescript code